 How To Reach?

-• Following Bhatwari, there will be a turnoff leading uphill to the village of Raithal, which is 10 kilometers from that point.
+- Following Bhatwari, there will be a road leading uphill to the village of Raithal, which is 10 kilometers from that point.

 Dayara Bugyal offers a picturesque landscape with lush greenery from May to October.
 In contrast, from December to March, the meadows transform into a snowy wonderland, making it an ideal destination for a winter trek.